nlharris/beril-landing-page/README.md

-BERIL landing page (to eventually serve from http://beril-doe.gov/) BERIL stands for [DOE] BER Intelligence Layer
+First draft of BERIL landing page (currently accessible at https://nlharris.github.io/beril-landing-page/; eventually will be at http://beril-doe.gov/)
+BERIL stands for [DOE] BER Intelligence Layer
 The BERIL project is supported by the U.S. Department of Energy Biological & Environmental Research program.